twallett/Machine-Learning-From-Scratch/NeuralNetworks/README.md

 ## 3. MLP Regressor (Multi-Layer Perceptron Regressor)

-The MLP Regressor is a type of neural network used for regression tasks.
-It consists of multiple layers of neurons, including input, hidden, and output layers.
+The MLP Regressor's purpose is to serve as a function approximator.
+The main objective of this neural network architecture is to find an objective function that maps the inputs to its corresponding outputs.
+In this example, the controlled objective function of the target outputs is $f(x) = 1 + sin(\\frac{\pi}{4}x)$ and the function of the MLP regressor is to approximate such by adjusting its weights and biases correspondingly.

 ### $\underline{Forwardpropagation}:$
 ### $a^0 = p$